 He turned to look at me.

-“Hello, would you like this watermelon, it’s way more than I can eat.”
+“Would you like this watermelon?
+It’s way more than I can eat.”

 He smiled at me.
-You never know, some of these folks are not in good command of their senses.
-He walks over.
-I handed him the melon.
+I had taken a chance.
+This guy was in good command of his senses.
+He walked over, and I handed him the melon.

 “Hey thanks,” he said.

 We ate watermelon and talked a bit.
-His name was Ernesto, and he seemed like a nice enough guy.
+His name was Ernie, and he seemed like a nice enough guy.

 “This isn’t what I do all the time,” he said, pushing his backpack with his foot.
-He told me that he does some jobs here and there then goes back to home base.
+He told me that he did some jobs here and there then goes back to home base.

 “Where is home?”
 I asked.